krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 git clone https://github.com/krahets/hello-algo.git
 ```

-Of course, you can also click the "Download ZIP" button at the location shown in the figure below to directly download the code as a compressed ZIP file.
+Alternatively, you can also click the "Download ZIP" button at the location shown in the figure below to directly download the code as a compressed ZIP file.
 Then, you can simply extract it locally.

 ![Cloning Repository and Downloading Code](suggestions.assets/download_code.png)